The state of Smart Irrigation in 2018

 Similar to the Skydrop Arc, the Rachio 3 foregoes on device controls for app-based configuration, with only a light bar to indicate status information.
 Rachio supports integration with Alexa, Google Assistant, SmartThings, Nest, IFTTT, Wink, Control4, and Nexia.

-The Rachio 3 is selling for $230 direct, or through select US retails outlets and Amazon.
+The Rachio 3 is selling through their website, or through select US retails outlets and Amazon.